William Lanson: Lanson’s life in New Haven

 William Lanson moved to New Haven around 1803, and established himself in stone quarrying and construction.
 Some of his family joined him, and they began to purchase property.
 In 1807, Mary Wooster sold property to William and Reuben Lanson, located in an area known to natives as the New Township, outside the boundaries of the original "nine squares" established when New Haven was founded.
 Land was cheap, and the Lansons purchased at least thirteen parcels there between 1807 and 1824.
 This area became known as “New Guinea,” and by the 1820’s, the Lansons operated a grocery store, a livery stable, a clothing store, a hotel, and a tenement.
 They were landlords to a growing Black population who found housing difficult to obtain from White landlords.
 This Black population also provided a labor pool for William Lanson’s operations.
 William Lanson’s son, Isaiah Lanson, claimed that in 1832 his father was worth about $20,000.

 Lanson was respected by the Black community, who called him “King Lanson,” and they elected him Black Governor 1825-1830.
 Lanson was active in the Underground Railroad, sheltering enslaved runaways, and with Simeon Jocelyn, a White abolitionist, helped the Amistad captives find legal assistance.
-Lanson and Jocelyn also organized a Black church, the African United Ecclesiastical Society.
+Lanson and Jocelyn also organized a Black church, the African Ecclesiastical Society.

 As a free landowner, Lanson was legally entitled to vote, although Blacks were not allowed to do so.
 He, with another Black land owner named Bias Stanley, petitioned the Connecticut General Assembly in 1814 to be excused from paying taxes unless the Assembly acknowledged their right to vote.
 The General Assembly denied the petition.
 A few years later, the new state constitution of 1818 explicitly denied Blacks the right to vote.